MaivinAI/topicsub-py/README.md

   - Explains how to identify the correct schema for a message using the encoding

 - detect.py
-  - Prints the object detection and tracking information currently observed by the Maivin
+  - Prints the object detection and tracking information currently observed by the Raivin

+- fusion.py
+  - Prints the radar points and detection information currently observed by the Raivin

+- centroid.py
+  - Prints the centroid of clustered radar points and detection information currently observed by the Raivin

+- model.py
+  - Prints the raw model points and detection information currently observed by the Raivin

 - camerainfo.py
   - Prints the camera configuration information